interactive-decisions-chain/dogecash-explorer/README.md

 https://yarnpkg.com/lang/en/docs/install/

-It is also required to have the DogeCash daemon running in the background.
+It is also required to have the IDChain daemon running in the background.
 It is recommended to set this up before beginning to set up the explorer so that it syncs by the time you need it.

-Our geniuses here at DogeCash™ have put together a script to do this for you.
+Our geniuses here at IDChain have put together a script to do this for you.
 Just run

-`bash script/dogecashd_setup.sh`
+`bash script/idchaind_setup.sh`

-This will install the latest DogeCash wallet and create a rpc username/password before starting the daemon.
+This will install the latest IDChain wallet and create a rpc username/password before starting the daemon.

 ## Install
-`git clone https://github.com/dogecash/dogecash-explorer.git` - copy repo to local folder.
+`git clone https://github.com/interactive-decisions-chain/idchain-explorer.git` - copy repo to local folder.

-`cd dogecash-explorer` - change into project directory.
+`cd idchain-explorer` - change into project directory.

 `yarn install` - install packages used by the system.